lucysrausch/hoverboard-firmware-hack/README.md

 #### PPM Input
 [Pulse Pause Modulated](https://en.wikipedia.org/wiki/Pulse-position_modulation) Signals.
 #### I2C/Nunchuck
 A nunchuck, which communicates via I2C can be connected to the board.
+Have a look into the troubleshooting section if you have trouble with the Nunchucks.
 #### UART
 A complete protocol is implemented to communicate with the board.
 Have a look at protocol.c to find out how it works.

 ---

 ## Compiling